Darvish delivers as Dodgers beat Padres 9-3 for 100th win

 Darvish (10-12) was perfect through four innings and didn't allow a hit until Hunter Renfroe doubled with one out in the fifth.
 The right-hander permitted one run while striking out nine and walking none.

+"I think I'm in a really good position physically and mentally," Darvish said through a translator.
+"What we wanted to work on from the last outing was pitch selection and some details.
+We had a really good talk before the game with (catcher Yasmani) Grandal.
+The game plan (worked).
+I feel really good."

-Forsythe had a three-run double in the first and a solo homer in the third.
+Forsythe hit a three-run double in the first and a solo homer in the third.
 Barnes went deep in the fifth.

 Struggling reliever Pedro Baez pitched a scoreless ninth for the Dodgers.